cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 HYDRA INTERCEPTOR MISSILE

-The Hydra is a near range defense missile usually deployed against incomming ordenance, speak torpedos, medium range missiles or drones.
+The Hydra is a near range defence missile usually deployed against incoming ordnance, speak torpedoes, medium range missiles or drones.
-Hydra is lightweight, concentrationg on speed and relying on target information from the firing platform.
+Hydra is lightweight, concentrating on speed and relying on target information from the firing platform.
 A Hydra fire solution consists of at least 4 warheads for maximum reliability and failsafe attack patterns.
-Intercept acceleration comes at 11g for 2 minutes, packing about 2KT of explosive power.
+Intercept acceleration comes at 11 G for 2 minutes, packing about 2KT of explosive power.

-#### Gaus Weapons
+#### Gauss Weapons

-Gauss weapons utilize electromagnetic acceleration to propel projectiles at high velocities, delivering devastating kinetic energy to enemy targets.
-Known for their high rate of fire and accuracy, Gauss weapons are favored by many for their effectiveness in combat.
+Gauss weapons use electromagnetic acceleration to propel projectiles at high velocities, delivering devastating kinetic energy to enemy targets.
+Known for their high rate of fire and accuracy, Gauss weapons are favoured by many for their effectiveness in combat.
 A second point in favour is the relative cheap production of munitions.
-Gaus Weapons come in many sizes, from long range single shot guns to Point Defence Systems with small calibres and high rates of fire.
+Gauss Weapons come in many sizes, from long range single shot guns to Point Defence Systems with small calibres and high rates of fire.